Cornell-MAE-UG/Joseph-Rachiele-Portfolio-jar574/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in mechanical topics.
-Eager to apply my knowledge in real-world applications and enter the work force.
+Aspiring engineering student with a strong foundation in aerospace, mechanics, and product development.
+Excited to explore real-world applications of my experience in the engoineering industry.

 ---